 Starting a new school can be scary.
-In some children, it can cause stress or anxiety as they struggle to fit in, make new friends, and create a new routine.
-For tips on how to help your child transition into a new school, develop social skills and self-esteem, and deal with stress, click on the links below.
+In some children, it can cause stress or anxiety as they struggle to fit in, make new friends and create a new routine.
+Get tips on how to help your child transition into a new school, develop social skills and self-esteem and deal with stress.

 - Help Your School-Age Child Develop Social Skills